wurstscript/WurstScript/manual.md

 If packages import each other, the order is undefined.

-*Note:* Since wc3 has a micro op limitation, too many operations inside initblocks may stop it from fully executing.
+*Note:* Since wc3 has a micro op limitation, too many operations inside init-blocks may stop it from fully executing.
 In order to avoid this you should only place map-init Stuff inside the init blocks and use timers and own inits for the other stuff.